robertsrb/VERTEX-CFD/docs/theory.md

 ## Governing equations

-VERTEX-CFD implements the incompressible Navier-Stokes equations, a temperature equation, and a magneto-hydrodynamics (MHD) equation (induction-less equation).
+VERTEX-CFD implements the entropically damped artificial compressibility (EDAC) Navier-Stokes equations, a temperature equation, and a magneto-hydrodynamics (MHD) equation (induction-less equation).
 Coupling between the different equations is ensured by the Buoyancy force and the Lorentz force.

 $$
 \begin{align}